You are here

 Topics must be approved by the theology faculty prior to the student beginning his/her thesis.
 For students planning to graduate at the end of the winter term, topics must be approved no later than December 1; the thesis must be defended no later than April 1.
 For students planning to graduate at the end of the fall term, topics must be approved no later than April 1; the thesis must be defended no later than December 1.

-Thesis guidelines are available from the Office of the Dean of Studies.
+Thesis guidelines are available here or from the Office of the Dean of Studies.
 Students are advised to obtain thesis guidelines and to discuss thesis plans with their academic advisors early in their pro- gram of study.

 IS 8991 Continuing M.A.
 Thesis (1 credit; not applicable toward degree completion) is provided for the student who does not complete the thesis during the semester for which he/she registered for

 IS 899.
 The course is required for each semester that a student wishes to use the library for thesis research or to have contact with the thesis director until the thesis is completed.

 A minimum of 40 credit hours must be earned through completion of the course of study.

 A minimum grade point average (GPA) of 2.7 is required.